 \section{Application to scheduling problems}

-The aim of this section is to apply the results obtained to solve a real-world problem from project (machine) scheduling, and serves motivational and illustrative purposes for the study.
-We start with the description of a general time constrained scheduling model in the usual notation, and formulate an example problem to find optimal schedule under given temporal constraints.
-The problem arises in just-in-time scheduling, and finds applications in the analysis real-world processes with time synchronization in manufacturing, transportation networks, and parallel data processing (see, e.g. \cite{Demeulemeester2002Project,Neumann2003Project,Tkindt2006Multicriteria,Vanhoucke2012Project} for further details and applications).
+The aim of this section is to apply the results obtained to solve real-world problems from project (machine) scheduling, which serve motivational and illustrative purposes for the study.
+We start with the description of a general time-constrained scheduling model in the usual notation, and formulate example problems to find optimal schedules under given temporal constraints.
+The problems arise in just-in-time and limited-resource scheduling, and find applications in the analysis of real-world processes with time synchronization in manufacturing, transportation networks, and parallel data processing (see, e.g. \cite{Demeulemeester2002Project,Neumann2003Project,Tkindt2006Multicriteria,Vanhoucke2012Project} for further details and applications).

-We represent the scheduling problem in terms of tropical algebra, and then use the previous results to obtain a complete solution to the problem.
-A simple but representative numerical example concludes the section.
+We represent the scheduling problems in terms of tropical algebra, and then use the previous results to obtain complete solutions to the problems.
+A simple but representative numerical example illustrates the results.